datastax/cassandra-data-migrator/README.md

 - Supports adding custom fixed `writetime`
 - Validation - Log partitions range level exceptions, use the exceptions file as input for rerun

-# Known Limitations
+# Things to know
-- This tool does not migrate `ttl` & `writetime` at the field-level (for optimization reasons).
+- CDM does not migrate `ttl` & `writetime` at the field-level (for optimization reasons).
 It instead finds the field with the highest `ttl` & the field with the highest `writetime` within an `origin` row and uses those values on the entire `target` row.
+- CDM ignores `ttl` & `writetime` on collection and UDT fields while computing the highest value
+- If a table has only collection and/or UDT non-key columns and not table-level `ttl` configuration, the target will have no `ttl`, which can lead to inconsistencies between `origin` and `target` as rows expire on `origin` due to `ttl` expiry.
+- If a table has only collection and/or UDT non-key columns, the `writetime` used on target will be time the job was run.
+Alternatively if needed, the param `spark.cdm.transform.custom.writetime` can be used to set a static custom value for `writetime`.
+- When CDM migration (or validation with autocorrect) is run multiple times on the same table (for whatever reasons), it could lead to duplicate entries in `list` type columns.
+Note this is [due to a Cassandra/DSE bug](https://issues.apache.org/jira/browse/CASSANDRA-11368) and not a CDM issue.
+This issue can be addressed by enabling and setting a positive value for `spark.cdm.transform.custom.writetime.incrementBy` param.
+This param was specifically added to address this issue.

 # Building Jar for local development
 1. Clone this repo